I am a parent / carer

 - If you have any questions, get in touch.
 All colleges will have staff on hand to give advice and guidance.
 They will be helpful and friendly.

-What is a Vocational Course?
+What is a Technical Course?

-Our vocational qualifications are taught by staff with experience and skills from industry in high-quality environments, which house industry-standard equipment.
+Our technical qualifications are taught by staff with experience and skills from industry in high-quality environments, which house industry-standard equipment.
 Our students have lots of contact with the ‘real world’ of employers and business through work experience, talks, visits or real-life projects.
 Students may undertake activities that develop skills of enterprise and entrepreneurship and take part in competitions.

-Vocational courses at Entry, Level 1 and Level 2 help students develop their skills and move towards work or higher level courses.
+Technical courses at Entry, Level 1 and Level 2 help students develop their skills and move towards work or higher level courses.

 On all courses, our course and progression tutors help students by closely monitoring their targets, progress and achievements to ensure success.
 A very high attendance is essential, expected and monitored closely at all times.